 However, hospitals and medical malpractice insurance companies have much at stake in these cases and are willing to put up a fight.

 Have someone skilled fighting for you if you've suffered due to a preventable medical error.
-Emanuel Balams is an Atlanta medical malpractice lawyer who represents patients who have been the victims of mistakes by their doctors, surgeons, nurses or other medical professionals.
-He is a diligent attorney who takes on complicated cases and gives every client the attention he or she deserves.
+ReShea Balams is an Atlanta medical malpractice lawyer who represents patients who have been the victims of mistakes by their doctors, surgeons, nurses or other medical professionals.
+She is a diligent attorney who takes on complicated cases and gives every client the attention he or she deserves.

 When a person seeks the professional services of a doctor, surgeon or other trained person in the medical field, he or she is putting his or her life in that person's hands.
 With this high level of trust comes a high level of responsibility.